 For a long time, many Siamese cats had crossed eyes and crooked, kinked tails.
 Although these traits were undoubtedly the result of certain genetic factors, many legends offered alternate explanations for Siamese cats' interesting appearances.

 Hundreds of years ago, Siamese cats were treasured by royal families in Thailand because of their distinctive, unusual, and beautiful appearances.
-In fact, members of these royal families believed that a Siamese cat would receive their soul when they died—and the cat would spend the rest of his life living in a temple and being pampered by monks and priests.
-Not a bad gig, huh?Continue to 6 of 8 below.
+In fact, members of these royal families believed that a Siamese cat would receive their soul when they died—and the cat would spend the rest of his long life living in a temple and being pampered by monks and priests.
+Not a bad gig, huh?Continue to 5 of 7 below.

 Oldies, but goodies, like The Incredible Journey, The Lady and the Tramp, and That Darn Cat! starred Siamese cats.
 In fact, the entire plot of That Darn Cat! is centered on a Siamese named DC (or Darn Cat) who helps stop a kidnapping.

-And while DC from That Darn Cat! helped prevent a fictional kidnapping, two real-life Siamese cats helped foil espionage back in the 1960s.
+While DC from That Darn Cat! helped prevent a fictional kidnapping, two real-life Siamese cats helped foil espionage back in the 1960s.
 When two Siamese kitties living at the Dutch embassy in Moscow, Russia began scratching at a wall, their owner suspected they were reacting to a noise that couldn't be detected by the human ear.
-And he was right—30 small microphones were discovered behind the wall.Continue to 8 of 8 below.
+He was right—30 small microphones were discovered behind the wall.Continue to 7 of 7 below.